-If more than 5 URCs occur before the AT command is completed their measurement values are lost.
-In this case, one additional URC with a negative <count> and the single value "32767" is sent along with the first 5 buffered URCs.
+In this case one additional URC is sent with a negative <count> and the single value "32767" before indicating buffered values.
 The negative <count> indicates the number of lost measurement values (not the number of URCs).
 See example below.

 Single measurement